MaxDam/FenceIndoor/README.md

 ```
 http://localhost:8090/ping
 ```
-to see the "it works" message
+to see the "it works" message into browser

 <br>
 <img src="Screenshots/technologies.png">